HomeDev Guide

 See Configuration.

-Adding an image link property
+Add an image link property

-Link properties are commonly used to let editors to select an image from a an assets folder, and link it to the page for display on the front-end.
+Link properties are commonly used to let editors select an image from an assets folder, and link it to the page for display on the front-end.
 The following example shows how to add an image link property with rendering to a page.

-namespace MyEpiSite.Models.Pages
+namespace MyEpiSite.Models.Pages {

 [ContentType(